Tel: +44(0)24 765 72814

 Coordinator of International Relations and Security cluster activities

-Olivia Cheung is about to complete her DPhil in Politics at St Antony’s College, University of Oxford.
-She completed her MPhil in Politics (Comparative Government) with distinction also at Oxford.
+Olivia Cheung completed her DPhil in Politics at St Antony’s College, University of Oxford.
+She received her MPhil in Politics (Comparative Government) with distinction also at Oxford.
 Her DPhil was fully-funded by the Swire Scholarship.
 Her MPhil was fully-funded by the Rhodes Scholarship.
 Previously, she received her Bachelor of Social Sciences (Government & Laws) with first-class honours from The University of Hong Kong.

 Olivia’s research examines local policy experimentation in China from the 1960s to 2010s and covers policy areas including rural reforms, local governance reforms and special economic zones.

 Olivia is the module director of and teaches on the following modules:

 - PO384: East Asian Transformations: A Political Economy Perspective

 - PO9B4: East Asian Development: National and Regional Perspectives